Interview with Karl Roberts from the NHS Leadership Academy3rd December 2018

 Do you have any Unsung Hero Stories which you could share?

-To find our more information on the NHS National Leadership Academy, please see here.
+To find our more information on Karl Roberts and the work of the NHS National Leadership Academy, please see here.